Editor Update: Unfortunately, A-Rides doesn’t exist in Whistler anymore, but we felt this was a fun story so we’ve left it up!

 I was on the three-hour Peak to Valley Tour, which starts at the Roundhouse and ends at the bottom of Whistler Mountain.
 When you start from the top, you have to get used to the steep gradients relatively quickly, but Audric takes his time making sure everyone has the hang of it before you start weaving your way down.
 The trails I usually ski down I was now navigating on the A-Ride, making use of the wider slopes to get the hang of it before we entered the bike park runs.
 The first trail we entered was Una Moss, and I was stunned at how fluid it felt on the A-Ride, I was getting used to this lower centre of gravity thing.
 Up next was Blue Velvet, which involves a high woodwork berm that looks a little intimidating, but once again the A-Ride sailed right over it.
 My favourite run of the day was a cutely named run called Blueberry Bathtub, it seemed to lend itself to the flowy nature of the A-Ride, and I was sad to learn that we were close to the bottom.

 The Alpine Riding team sets you up with all the gear you need including elbow and knee pads, a full-face helmet, gloves, and of course, the A-Ride itself.
 Dress for the weather and in athletic gear that you don’t mind getting a bit dusty and dirty.
 Definitely make sure you wear closed-toe shoes, stick some water in a backpack, and throw in your sunnies and camera.
-Currently they are offering a choice of the Peak to Valley tour and Bike Park ABC tour at 11 AM daily until September, 16, 2018.
-These tours start on the mountain, so you do need to buy either a sightseeing or bike park ticket to get up there.
+Currently they are offering a choice of the Peak to Valley tour and Bike Park ABC tour.
+These tours start on the mountain, so you do need to buy a bike park ticket to get up there.
 You can book the tour online or in-person at the booth opposite the Roundhouse.